 CHEM-C 117 Principles of Chemistry and Biochemistry I (3 cr.)
-CASE N&M P: C101-C121 or CHEM-C103, or chemistry and math placement examinations and consent of the department.
+P: C101-C121 or CHEM-C103, or chemistry and math placement examinations and consent of the department.
 Lecture course covering basic principles of chemistry and biochemistry, basic mathematical and conceptual principles in atomic structure and periodic properties, molecular structure, chemical bonding, energy (thermochemistry), kinetics, equilibrium and thermodynamics.
-Credit given for only one of the following: C105, C117 or S117.